yolkhovyy/go-userv/README.md

 # User Management Services

-This is a Go Microservice Playground project, implementing User Management Services with REST and gRPC APIs, PostgreSQL storage, and Kafka notifications.
+This is a Go Microservice Playground project, implementing User Management Services with REST, gRPC and GraphQL APIs, PostgreSQL storage, and Kafka notifications.

 Provides: